-July was busiest month for illegal border crossings in 21 years, CBP data show
+July was busiest month for illegal border crossings in 21 years, CBP data shows

 Mayorkas addressed the flights to Mexico’s interior in his remarks, the first time U.S. officials have spoken publicly about the controversial practice.

 “We are expelling them further into the interior of Mexico, where it’s far more difficult to try again,” he said.
-“We are working with Mexico to ensure for individuals subject to the expulsion flights, their needs are addressed.”
+“We are working with Mexico to ensure for individuals subject to the expulsion flights [that] their needs are addressed.”

-Mayorkas said the U.S.’s primary responsibility, however, is to “protect the American public” from the pandemic.
-The positivity rate for migrants tested along the Mexico border is on par or lower than U.S. community rates, he added.
+Mayorkas said the United States’ primary responsibility, however, is to “protect the American public” from the pandemic.
+The positivity rate of migrants tested along the Mexico border is on par with or lower than U.S. community rates, he added.

-About 45 percent of border-crossers who arrived last month were turned back to Mexico, data show, the lowest percentage since Biden took office.
+About 45 percent of border-crossers who arrived last month were turned back to Mexico, data shows, the lowest percentage since Biden took office.

 Along the U.S. southern border, U.S. Immigration and Customs Enforcement has sent 350 officers and staff to help CBP cope with the influx, senior ICE official Corey Price told agency employees Wednesday in an email obtained by The Washington Post.

-Price also told staff that ICE’s Port Isabel facility in south Texas is being used as a large “staging site” where ICE personnel will process migrants CBP is too overwhelmed to handle.
+Price also told staff that ICE’s Port Isabel facility in South Texas is being used as a large “staging site” where ICE personnel will process migrants CBP is too overwhelmed to handle.

 Price also said ICE medical personnel have begun providing coronavirus vaccinations to some migrants in CBP custody.
-The Department of Homeland Security and White House spokesperson Jen Psaki have denied that migrants in U.S. custody along the border were receiving vaccines.
+The Department of Homeland Security and White House spokeswoman Jen Psaki have denied that migrants in U.S. custody along the border were receiving vaccines.

 Price’s email also told staffers that ICE was seeking more emergency bed space and staging facilities for the growing number of families arriving along the border.